How can I contest my citation?

 What is the difference between a private parking ticket/violation and a City parking citation?

-Private parking tickets are issued by an owner or representative of a parking lot.
-These tickets are not enforced by the City of Wichita.
-Property owners can charge people for parking on their property, and they may place the bill on the vehicle in the form of a private ticket.
+Private parking violations or parking bills are issued by an owner or representative of a private lot.
+Those violations are not enforced by the City of Wichita.
+Property owners can charge people for parking on their property and they may place the bill on the vehicle in the form of a private violation.
 Consumers can contact the parking company if they have questions or wish to appeal the violation.
-They should follow the process described on their ticket.
+They should follow the process described on the documentation they received.
 Appeals are generally handled on a case-by-case basis.
-If a private lot is properly signed, the City of Wichita is authorized to write a parking ticket to enforce restrictions.
-City of Wichita tickets should not be confused with private tickets and must be handled through Municipal Court.
+If a private lot is properly signed, the City of Wichita is authorized to write a parking citation to enforce restrictions.
+City of Wichita citations should not be confused with private violations, and City citations must be handled through Municipal Court.

 Does an individual with a disability need to pay a parking meter?